scrambledeggs/kata/README.md

 ~~This repository contains the application templates.~~

-This repo currently only contains a repo for [AWS SAM](https://aws.amazon.com/serverless/sam/) in [golang](https://go.dev/).
+This repo currently only contains a template for [AWS SAM](https://aws.amazon.com/serverless/sam/) in [golang](https://go.dev/).

 ## Features

-### Sample hello world
+### HelloWorldV1 - the sample endpoint

-Tempalte has a basic handler HelloWorld under `/handlers/HelloWorldV1` accessible under `/v1/hello-world`
+Template has a basic handler HelloWorld under `/handlers/HelloWorldV1` accessible under `/v1/hello-world`

 ### API Gateway